 Giving back doesn’t have to be elaborate.
-It can be fun and simple, easy for the whole family.
-Don’t miss these ways to give back during the holiday season.
+Random acts of kindness can be fun and simple.
+Here are 37 ways to give back during the Holidays.

 What comes to mind when you think about “giving back”?

 Giving money to charities?
 Donating food to a Food Pantry?
 Choosing a child from an Angel Tree?
 Spending time at a homeless shelter?

 Those are all great and amazing ways to give back, but what if you have small children?
 I asked myself this question a lot when my children were younger being that I couldn’t bring a 5-year-old, 4-year-old, 2-year old, and infant to a homeless shelter to serve food.

 Thinking outside the box and come up with ways that would bring a smile to someone’s face became a challenge.